 His team had been carrying out another video game study when they discovered that many of their 42 interviewees were talking about a similar experience.
-Often, after playing a game for a long time, they would momentarily transfer elements of the game content, or the interface, into their real-lives, usually harmlessly.
+Often, after playing a game for a long time, they would momentarily transfer elements of the game content, or the interface, into their real lives, usually harmlessly.

 Griffiths knew it was a common phenomenon – he'd experienced it himself playing Tetris – but it hadn't been named or categorized.
 So, the department came up with a term – Game Transfer Phenomenon – and started looking into it.
 The resulting report has just been published in the International Journal of Cyber Behaviour, Psychology and Learning.”

-Kardaras (2016) writes that hyperarousing digital imagery of interactive screens creates more of an invasive and intrusive mental assault on our psyches than do books and TV.
+Kardaras (2016) writes that hyperarousing digital imagery of interactive screens creates more of an invasive and intrusive mental assault on our psyches than books and TV.
 He cites one video gamer, “I was freaked out when I went outside, and trees were round and not square like the videogame” – or of being totally consumed with and obsessed about the game: “I cannot stop thinking about Minecraft.
 It’s ruining my life.”
-He adds that the research of Professor Mark Griffiths and Dr. Angelica Ortiz de Gortari reveal that some gamers cannot stop thinking about games while others confuse the video game with real life.
+He adds that Professor Mark Griffiths and Dr. Angelica Ortiz de Gortari’s research reveals that some gamers cannot stop thinking about games while others confuse the video game with real life.
 Specifically, video game playing can induce pseudo-hallucinatory-like experiences.

 A few, among many examples, of game-induced psychotic behavior:

-In 2007 a Chinese boy pours gasoline on another gamer and lights him on fire and later stated that he had “lost himself in World of Warcraft” and believed that he had become a “fire mage” (Kardaras, 2016).
+In 2007, a Chinese boy poured gasoline on another gamer and lit him on fire.
+He later stated that he had “lost himself in World of Warcraft” and believed that he had become a “fire mage” (Kardaras, 2016).

-In December 27, 2004 after playing World of Warcraft for 36 hours straight, a 13-year-old Chinese boy jumps to his death after leaving a note that he wanted to join his heroes (Kardaras, 2016).
+In December 27, 2004, after playing World of Warcraft for 36 hours straight, a 13-year-old Chinese boy jumped to his death after leaving a note that he wanted to join his heroes (Kardaras, 2016).

 Dunckley (2015) suggests that dopamine dysregulation might be, in part, the underlying mechanism for screen-related psychosis.
-She notes that drugs and medications that increase dopamine such as stimulants are very capable of producing psychosis and, on the other hand, many of the medications used to treat psychosis block dopamine.
+She notes that drugs and medications that increase dopamine, such as stimulants, are very capable of producing psychosis and, on the other hand, many of the medications used to treat psychosis block dopamine.
 As you will recall, gaming releases dopamine.
 She adds that other implicating factors could include sensory overload and the brain’s inherent inability to discern a virtual environment from a real one, especially as games become increasingly vivid and lifelike.

 Violent Behavior:

-Kutcher (2017) notes that that there is strong and compelling evidence that playing violent video games (which represents at least 60 percent of video games sales) leads to aggressive behavior in children and adolescents.
-He cites a very intensive meta-analysis of 381 studies on over 130,000 participants which supported that violent video games significantly increased aggressive cognition, aggressive behavior, and physical arousal.
+Kutcher (2017) notes that there is strong and compelling evidence that playing violent video games (which represent at least 60 percent of video game sales) leads to aggressive behavior in children and adolescents.
+He cites a very intensive meta-analysis of 381 studies on over 130,000 participants, which supported that violent video games significantly increased aggressive cognition, aggressive behavior, and physical arousal.
 At the same time, they decreased sensitivity to violence and social interaction.
-Greenfield, 2015)
+Greenfield, 2015).

 In another exhaustive summary of years’ worth of research cited in Kardaras (2016), Dr. Craig Anderson from Iowa State University summarized 130 research studies with more than 130,000 participants and, likewise, concluded that exposure to violent video games makes for more aggressive and less caring kids – regardless of age, sex, or culture.
-Dr. Anderson concluded, “We can now say with utmost confidence that regardless of research method - that is, experimental, correlational, or longitudinal - and regardless of the cultures included in this study (East and West), you get the same effects.
-And the effects are that exposure to violent video games increases the likelihood of aggressive behavior in either short-term or long-term contexts (Anderson et al, 2010).
+Dr. Anderson concluded, “We can now say with utmost confidence that regardless of research method - that is, experimental, correlational, or longitudinal - and rirrespective of the cultures included in this study (East and West), you get the same effects.
+And the effects are that exposure to violent video games increases the likelihood of aggressive behavior in either short-term or long-term contexts (Anderson et al., 2010).